transdigiware/support/README.md

 Because ZenHub’s features are powered by native GitHub issues, it doesn’t create more process – it gets out of your way so you can focus on shipping awesome products.

 Download the ZenHub extension for Firefox or Chrome [here](http://www.zenhub.com).
 It’s free for public, academic, and personal repositories.
+It's also free for teams under six on unlimited private repositories!

 ## About this repo